Board, Advisors, and Staff

-Jennifer Keller Jackson oversees NCIIA’s curricular grants programs and the coordination of OPEN, NCIIA's annual conference.
+Jennifer Keller Jackson oversees NCIIA’s faculty grants program which funds technology innovation, invention and entrepreneurship on university and college campuses.
+Jennifer also leads the NCIIA annual conference, OPEN, which brings together 600 faculty and students from across disciplines.
 Her experience includes program development and management, technical proposal writing and business development.
-Jennifer spent 20 years in Washington, D.C.; she wrote a concept paper to start a nonprofit and worked to transform another organization into a for-profit company, both of which exist today.
-She grew up in Asia, Africa, and South America and is deeply interested in alternatives to the traditional aid model of development.
+Before moving to Amherst, Massachusetts and working for NCIIA, Jennifer spent 20 years in Washington, D.C.; she wrote a concept paper to start a nonprofit and worked to transform another organization into a for-profit company, both of which exist today.
+She grew up in Asia, Africa, and South America and is deeply interested in entrepreneurial alternatives to the traditional aid model of development.
 She has a B.A. from the University of North Carolina at Chapel Hill and studied at the Université de Montpellier, France. email@example.com

 Leann Leake | Research and Evaluation Associate

 Leann maintains NCIIA's databases, runs surveys, analyzes data, and trains and supports staff in the use of SmartSheet task management software.
 She joined NCIIA in 2011, first serving as Grants Team Assistant and later as Finance Assistant.
 Leann holds a B.A. in English and a B.F.A. in visual art with a focus on painting from the University of Massachusetts Amherst.
 She hails from Mattapoisett, Massachusetts.
 Mushing with her Siberian huskies keeps the long New England winters exciting. firstname.lastname@example.org